akshaim/OpenPLC-Internship/Linux/CaptivePortal/readme.md

 # Headless Mode and Captive Portal

-This readme  will describe in detail all the steps that needs to be followed in order to setup the Pi in headless mode and have a a Captive Portal open up to give the user a provision to either configure the ethernet interface (eth0) or the wifi interface (wlan0).
+This readme  will describe in detail all the steps that needs to be followed in order to setup the Pi in headless mode and have a
+Captive Portal open up to give the user a provision to either configure the ethernet interface (eth0) or the wifi interface (wlan0).

 ## Prerequisites